 What can we do to reduce marine plastic pollution?

-At Anthesis we recognize that there is a role for plastic in our future, and we’re working with industry leaders to explore and evaluate the most responsible ways to produce and consume them.
+We recognize that there's a role for plastic in our future, and we’re working with industry leaders to explore and evaluate the most responsible ways to produce and consume them.
 Here are some of the current initiatives that are underway:

 Taxation on single use plastics

 One potential mechanism to help solve the issue is to try and reduce the quantity of plastic that is used in the first place.
 One proven way of reducing plastic consumption is to tax single use plastics.
 Introduced in October 2015, large retailers in England had to charge 5p for plastic bags by law.
 The statistics from the following years show a staggering reduction in plastic bag usage.
 From the 7 main retailers alone, there was a 83% reduction plastic bag consumption, which equates to over 6 billion fewer bags.

 Following this success, the UK government are keen to introduce other taxation measures to help reduce our plastic footprint, and an announcement in November 2017 called for a consultation period to gather evidence.
 This could include applying tax to single use plastics such as bubble wrap and polystyrene take away boxes.
 Some organisations have encouraged a charge of ‘around 2p’ per disposable plastic item to help reduce litter and increase recycling.
 Options like this provide a great opportunity to reduce the amount of single use plastic that is consumed if it can be implemented in an effective manner.
 In January 2018, Theresa May announced a 25 year environmental plan, which plans to tackle plastics.